-Modern women continue to carry the torch of progression and change, whether it’s a women-run distillery supporting aspiring female politicians or a store that doubles as an activist hub.
-This feminist city guide to Washington D.C. both honors the women of our past and ladies of our future whose businesses stand in the shadow of the Washington Monument.
+Women continue to carry that torch of progression and change, be it a women-run distillery supporting aspiring female politicians or a store that doubles as an activist hub.
+This feminist city guide to Washington D.C. both honors the women of our past and the ladies of our future whose businesses and ambition are what truly give this nation hope.

 The Only Museum Dedicated to Female Artists

-A Historic Site Dedicated to a Grest Civil Rights Activist
+A Historic Site Dedicated to a Great Civil Rights Activist

 The Daughters of the American Revolution (DAR) consists of a group of women who directly descend from a person involved in the United States’ efforts towards independence.
 DAR is a non-profit women’s group focused on promoting historic preservation, education, and patriotism.
 The Daughters of the American Revolution Museum has 31 rooms showcasing American interior decor that dates from 1890 to 1930.